lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 As expected, movement now looks fluid.
 This is not an ideal solution, however, because we said at the beginning that we would not cap framerate.
 Even if we did, if we ever change tick rates on our backend we would have to change the framerate cap to a new one.
 Also, framerate is not flat, even when capped.
 A slight dip in framerate from `50` to `49` could immediately make movement look jittery again.
 This is not just conjecture, if you play around like this for a while you will see it happen.

-## Less Naive implementation: Interpolation
+## Less Naive implementation: Animation Interpolation

 Our naive implementation is not good enough.
-We need to move characters on every frame, regardless of whether there's a new update from the server or not.
-For this to make sense, characters have to be moved on each frame proportionally to how much time has passed, so if there's six frames per tick they should go from their previous position to their current one smoothly along those six frames.
+On the server side, characters move discretely (like pieces on a chessboard), on the frontend we need to show characters continuously on every frame in between server updates.
+Characters have to be moved on each frame proportionally to how much time has passed, so if there's six frames per tick they should go from their previous position to their current one smoothly along those six frames.

-More precisely, what we do to fix the jitter is the following.
-The code can be found in `EventsBuffer.cs`:
+More precisely, what we do to fix the jitter is the following:

 - On each frame, we take the latest position the server tells us we should be at.
 - We then calculate how much time has passed since the last frame (in Unity this is `Time.deltaTime`) and move towards that latest position at our character's velocity for that amount of time.
 In code this looks something like this: